sim590/lain-wiki/mpd.md

 in the album folder in order to show album art too.

-**Note:** if MPD is turned off or not set correctly, the widget will constantly display "N/A N/A".
+**Note:** if MPD is turned off or not set correctly, the widget will constantly display "N/A" values.

 ### input table